ArneCL/BlogPosts/tomcat7-jpa-eclipselink-sqlite.md

     em.close();
     factory.close();

 Note we're using our name of the persistence-unit above to get the entity manager factory.
 Then we get the entity manager (we should only have one of these).
 Then we create a new object as normal.

-Then start an entity transaction (we could use this to rollback if we wanted).
+We then start an entity transaction (we could use this to rollback if we wanted).
 Then we persist the object, committing the transaction.

 Finally we use the JPQL syntax to get all the 'AnotherThing' objects in the database.
-Then we close the entity manager.
+Then we close the entity manager, and the entity manager factory.

 I did get some error about AnotherThing not being recognised.
 Unfortunatley I think this is a bug in Tomcat for the most part.
 Stopping and then starting Tomcat should resolve the problem.